Research Unit Media Reception and Media Effects

 Credibility • Disciplinary development • Interpersonal communication

-Dr. Jörg Haßler
+PD Dr. Jörg Haßler

 Academic Staff

-Political Communication • Online communication and AI • Empirical methods
+Political communication • Online communication and AI • Empirical methods

 Elisabeth Schmidbauer, M.A.